Research

 Growing concerns about the reliability of empirical research have led to practices that limit researcher degrees of freedom but cannot prevent and detect fraud.
 We present a simple algorithm that cherry picks large subsets of data yielding spuriously large, statistically significant treatment effects.
 The subsets are indistinguishable from a random sample.
 There are few deterrents to such manipulation: our algorithm produces robust results, performs well under complex sampling strategies, and yields artificially high effects on multiple outcomes.
 Given the potential for cherry picking, we propose a simple institution to prevent this type of fraud.

-Prepaid electricity contracts lower enforcement costs but may burden consumers, limiting the benefits of electrification.
-Liquidity constraints and transaction costs can exacerbate such burdens.
-I randomly offer 2,000 rural Rwandese consumers a line of credit for electricity payments that simultaneously lowers liquidity constraints and transaction costs.
-Twenty percent borrow and demand for the credit is inelastic; however, it does not change demand for electricity.
-The primary mechanism appears to be time savings: treated consumers make 8%--18% fewer transactions.
-The results strengthen arguments supporting prepaid utility contracts but highlight opportunities to provide greater flexibility for consumers without lowering firm profits.
+Prepaid electricity contracts lower enforcement costs but may burden consumers, particularly when market frictions are present.
+I randomly offer 2,000 rural Rwandese consumers a line of credit for electricity payments that lowers liquidity constraints and transaction costs.
+Twenty percent borrow and demand for the credit is inelastic; however, the line of credit does not change aggregate demand for electricity.
+By estimating effects for borrowers, I show that the line of credit creates value for different consumers by lowering liquidity constraints, reducing transaction costs, and enabling consumers to target purchases.
+The results highlight potential Pareto improvements from more flexible prepaid contracts.

 With Julia Seither.
 Pre-analysis plan filed with the AEA Registry: AEARCTR-0003214Z.
 Submitted